-The study sought the opinions of respondents on the different aspects of investment and social investing.
-Appendix 1 provides the social demographics of respondents in the study.
+The study sought the opinions of respondents on the different aspects of investment as well as social investment.
+Appendix 1 provides the socio-demographics of respondents in the study.

 4.1 Knowledge on Socially Responsible Investment

 In spite of the increasing realisation of the power of investors to influence companies, results from the survey showed half of the respondents (50.2%) did not have an idea about social responsible investment.
 Meanwhile, 49.8 % of the respondents confirmed that they had heard of social responsible investment.